vmware-archive/springtrader-cf/README.md

 ## The Changes
 ###README.md
-* Edits related to the acreation of this very README file, including these very words.
+* Edits related to the creation of this very README file, including these very words.

 ### build.gradle
 * Adding in the Hystrix and Eureka libraries, plus some feign functionality as well.